Downes/docker-lamp/README.md

 downes/lamp
 ==========

 This is a fork of furia/lamp (full Readme below).
-It adds Perl to the set of supported environments, and sets up a cgi-bin directory at /var/www/html/cgi-bin
+It adds Perl to the set of supported environments, and sets up a cgi-bin directory at /var/www/html/cgi-bin.
+The Maria database (mysql) is loaded, a database is created with a test user, and Perl access to the database is created and tested.
+Run cgi-bin/server_test.cgi to test all Perl functions.

 Docker image is here: https://hub.docker.com/r/downes/docker-lamp